-Skippos Fruit Shed is on the right after the Herbert River and before the turn-off to Bemerside.
+Skippos Fruit Shed is on the left after the Herbert River and before the turn-off to Bemerside.

 Skippo’s is a well stocked source of locally made jams, chutneys and sauces as well as locally grown watermelon, pineapple (from Rollingstone), passionfruit, pumpkins, paw-paws and tomatoes, as well as more mundane fare.
-Skippo is super friendly and loves a chat!
+Skippo himself is super friendly and loves to chat!

 Open 7 days/week.

-Warning: We became addicted to the fruit salad we concocted from the fruit purchased here.
-Repeat visits were called for.
+Warning: We became addicted to our fruit salad concoction.
+Repeat visits may be called for.